bimalmagar10/bimalmagar10/README.md

 - 👋 Hi, I’m @bimalmagar10
-- 🌱 I’m code in React.
+- 🌱 I code in React.
 - Frontend is my expertise
 - 💞️ I’m seeking to collaborate on something new.
 - AI is my interest